pat-marty/the-local-ibex-source/content/en/docs/hiking/muttseehuette_sac.md

 <p align="center">
   <img src="IMG_1031.JPG" alt="" class="portrait">
   <em>The view forwards towards the Limmerentobel (valley where the sunlight is coming in from).
-According to the topography map, it would be around an 800 m drop if you were to fall here.
-Definitely watch your step.</em>
+According to the topography map, it would be around an 800 m drop if we were to fall here.
+We definitely had to watch our step.</em>
 </p>

 <p align="center">
   <img src="IMG_1045.JPG" alt="" class="portrait">
-  <em>There are a few very short passages like this which are secured by some chains.
-They definitely wouldn't have been necessary, but it helps to make the ascent a little more relaxed.</em>
+  <em>There were a few very short passages like this which were secured by chains.
+They definitely wouldn't have been necessary, but it helped to make the ascent a little more relaxed.</em>
 </p>

 <p align="center">